 Paul Steinitz was born in Chichester, West Sussex on 25 August 1909.
 During his lifetime Dr. Steinitz was acknowledged to be one of the leading authorities on the music of J S Bach and the word ‘legendary’ is now often applied when describing his pioneering work and public Bach performances.
 He was a pioneer in the use of period instruments in the UK and introduced important stylistic considerations in the performance of baroque music that are now established practice as the result of his scholarship and advocacy.
-He realised a determined pre-WW2 ambition and was eventually able to found the London Bach Society on 7 November 1946 with the long-term ambition to perform ‘Bach in its original form’.
-Later Steinitz realised another ambition and in 1968 founded Steinitz Bach Players, the professional chamber orchestra that has underpinned Steinitz’ musical ideals since and provided a professional chamber orchestra for the developing Society.
+He realised a determined pre-WW2 ambition and was eventually able to found the London Bach Society on 7 November 1946 with the first rehearsal of the Society’s choir in January 1947.
+The Artistic aims for the long term were to perform ‘Bach in its original form’.
+Later Steinitz realised another ambition and in 1968 founded Steinitz Bach Players, the professional chamber orchestra that has underpinned Steinitz’ musical ideals since, provided a professional chamber orchestra for the developing Society and to complement the singing style of the choir.

 Among his most significant and influential achievements are: